LogtalkDotOrg/logtalk3/manuals/sources/libraries/arbitrary.rst

    arbitrary::arbitrary(foo, Arbitrary) :-
        ...

-Optionally, define a clause for the ``arbitrary::shrink/3`` multifile predicate for shrinking arbitrary values for QuickCheck usage.
-For
+Optionally, define a clause for the ``arbitrary::shrinker/1`` multifile predicate to declare a new shrinker and a ``arbitrary::shrink/3`` multifile predicate for shrinking arbitrary values for QuickCheck usage.
-example:
+For example:

 ::

+   :- multifile(arbitrary::shrinker/1).
+   arbitrary::shrinker(foo).

    :- multifile(arbitrary::shrink/3).
    arbitrary::shrink(foo, Large, Small) :-